Maternity Photography Shoot for my Older Sister, Sarah

-As I sit here, visiting my sister, Sarah, in her rural house, she plays on the piano while her husband sits next to her on the couch, running cake-decorating ideas past her.
+As I write here, I am visiting my sister Sarah in her rural house where she plays on the piano while her husband sits next to her on the couch, running cake-decorating ideas past her.
 They work as a team, preparing the cake to celebrate her Baby Shower, happening tomorrow.
 Her belly is large, full of multiple heartbeats.
 Twins!
 Boys?
 Girls?
 They aren’t sure yet, deciding to wait until the birth to consider the amazing opportunities that await them.

 I don’t often get a chance to see family, and when I do it’s usually always to celebrate a large family event.
 The excitement and anxiety in the air based around a huge life change is contagious!
 Getting to photograph my sister amidst this change is about capturing that energy.
 I watch my sister observe, calmly direct, and connect with her nephew in law and I see that crease between her eyes that our own mom used to get when we were growing up.
 I always called this phenomenon “worried eyebrows” and would physically push that look of concern away from my mother’s face with my fingers, making my mom laugh.
 My sister is perfect mom material.
 Sometimes she’s so “mommy”, I have point it out to her.
 “You sound just like mom!”
 It’s definitely a compliment.